Have someone other than the sheriff or other peace officer serve your restraining order

 1. Make a copy of it.

-3. Keep the copyof the Proof of Serviceand a copy of your restraining order (if there is one) at the workplace at all times, and encourage any protected employees to do the same.
-Make sure you bring the proof of service and the copy to your court date, too.
+3. Keep the copyof the Proof of Serviceand a copy of your restraining order (if you have one) with you at all times.
+Make sure you bring them to your court date, too.

-once the other side (restrained person) is served, they can be arrested for violating your restraining order.
+⚠️ If the judge granted a temporary restraining order (form WV-110) and the other side (restrained person) is served with it, they can be arrested for violating the restraining order.

 Prepare for your court date